-Ashley Resch Flaunts Curves In Black Vinyl Pants and Tiny Top
+Ashley Resch Flaunts Curves In Black Vinyl Pants And Tiny Top

 The post was the catalyst for a little online flirting, and model Mallory Suzanne seemed to be interested in more than just the orange bag.

-“maybe i could try girls idk this got me thinkin,” vamped Mallory.
+“Maybe i could try girls idk this got me thinkin,” vamped Mallory.

-“if you’re down i’m down,” replied Ashley.
+“If you’re down i’m down,” replied Ashley.

 Other fans were enamored as well.